dajhub/dajhub/_posts/2021-04-08-Budgie-in-Opensuse.md

 ![budgie-login]({{"//assets/img/opensuse-budgie/login-budgie.png" | absolute_url }})

-When you now log in you should now see your Budgie desktop:
+When you now log in you should see your Budgie desktop:

 ![budgie-desktop]({{"//assets/img/opensuse-budgie/budgie-desktop.png" | absolute_url }})

+You may, at this point, want to look to change the appearance of your new desktop.